The Best New Christmas Movies on Hallmark

-As December ticks on, you may be craving more and more Christmas cheer.
-It turns out the Hallmark and Hallmark Movies & Mysteries channels are debuting a whopping 40 new holiday movies this year.
-So there are plenty of opportunities to take in the film equivalent of a warm sugar cookie.
+The Hallmark and Hallmark Movies & Mysteries channels debuted a whopping 40 new holiday movies this year, offering plenty of opportunities to take in the film equivalent of a warm sugar cookie.

 Noel Next Door